Great Divergence: Agriculture

-Many European companies, such as steam-machine producer J. Kemna, modeled themselves on English industry.
+Many European companies, such as German steam-machine producer J. Kemna, modeled themselves on English industry.

 Before and during the early 19th century, much of continental European agriculture was underdeveloped compared to Asian Cores and England.
 This left Europe with abundant idle natural resources.
 England, on the other hand, had reached the limit of its agricultural productivity well before the beginning of the 19th century.
 Rather than taking the costly route of improving soil fertility, the English increased labor productivity by industrializing agriculture.
 From 1750 to 1850, European nations experienced population booms; however, European agriculture was barely able to keep pace with the dietary needs.
 Imports from the Americas, and the reduced caloric intake required by industrial workers compared to farmers allowed England to cope with the food shortages.
 By the turn of the 19th century, much European farmland had been eroded and depleted of nutrients.
 Fortunately, through improved farming techniques, the import of fertilizers, and reforestation, Europeans were able to recondition their soil and prevent food shortages from hampering industrialization.
 Meanwhile, many other formerly hegemonic areas of the world were struggling to feed themselves – notably China.